PeterDrake/cs369/lessons/03_python.md

     * Allow `overlaps` to work between `Sphere`s and `Box`es.

 # For Next Time

-Put The Thinking Game on your calendar
+* Put The Thinking Game on your calendar
+* Have you signed up for Ripped From Today's Headlines?
+* Have you chosen your social context book?